SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

 The last piece connecting the weapons is ``Backpropagation``.

 Before telling you the details, please consider how to find the gradient of the model and the loss function.
-The loss function and the model are independent of each other.
+The loss function and the model are independent without the point that the loss function receiving the model output of each other.
 So the gradient can't be found simply.

 .. tip::
    To tell the truth, such connecting different functions are called ``composite functions``.